HSM: First of all congratulations on a record breaking career in music so far!!!

 KC: They were Betty’s backup band.
 She used different people all the time.
 One night, she was doing a show and I asked if I could sing a couple of songs with the band and she said, “Sure.”
-SO after that sometimes I would do a number or two with the band and the father of the band liked me a lot and said, “Come out and do some shows with us.”
+So, after that sometimes I would do a number or two with the band and the father of the band liked me a lot and said, “Come out and do some shows with us.”
 So it was KC and The Oceanliners.

 Where were you when you wrote the words to “Rock Your Baby?”

 KC: I was in my home in Hialeah.
-It was kind of Miami-Dade County, not really Hialeah, although we had the zip code and the address it was Miami, but surrounded by Hialeah.
+It was kind of unincorporated Miami-Dade County, not really Hialeah, although we had the zip code and the address, it was Miami, but surrounded by Hialeah.
 It was this area of Dade County called Palm Springs.
 And I remember I was there writing it.
-And I remember the day I recorded it, I was working on KC and The Sunshine Band and Timmy Thomas’ Lowery organ was up there in the studio, and I played the rhythm and the chords and the melody just came to me.
+And I remember the day I recorded it, I was working on KC and The Sunshine Band and Timmy Thomas’s Lowery Organ was up there in the studio, and I played the rhythm and the chords and the melody just came to me.
 Jerome Smith was a studio musician, as were a lot of other people, so I called in Jerome as a musician to come play on the record, which was all done except for the guitar, and that’s what he did.

 What was the 8 Track upstairs studio like?

 KC: I took care of all his bookings and that sort of stuff.
 It was great.
 Here I was part of the music business and I didn’t care what part it was, I wanted to learn as much as I could, not knowing where I would land or end up.
-I go involved in every aspect of the business and when I found something that was missing, I created that area.
+I got involved in every aspect of the business and when I found something that was missing, I created that area.
 I created the booking agency for TK so that there was a place people could call and book the artists.